carafelix/rochambeau/README.md

 - Original GUI with animations to give some delay for the API to work with

-- JS file load has a module to prevent any use of the game functions directly from the console
+- JS file load has a module to prevent live access of the game functions from the browser console

 - If Client is mobile or small screen, show not supported msg.